 With the varied of vegetation found surrounding Cook's Lake, any season offers an array of inviting photo sites.
 Visit during any season to find and photograph beautiful and unique scenes.
 Whether you are looking for large scenes or concentrating on smaller sites of nature, you will find them at the Cook's Lake area.
 Reservations are not required for day-use visits with this activity.

 The area surrounding Cook's Lake has a variety of birds, some year-round residents, some only migrating through seasonally.
 Over 140 species of birds have been observed and identified at different times during the year.
 Use this Arkansas Backyard Birds guide and Arkansas Bird Checklist to help identify and record your list of bird sightings.
 Reservations are not required for day-use visits with this activity.

 Potlatch Conservation Education Center at Cook's Lake

 P.O.
 Box 509, Casscoe, AR 72026

-For more information regarding the Potlatch Conservation Education Center, contact us by phone.
+For more information regarding the Potlatch Conservation Education Center, contact us by phone, or send an email.

 Courses offered to students and teachers cover a wide range of subjects programmed around wetlands and bottomland hardwood habitats.
 Examples of study subjects include: macroinvertebrate collecting and identification from the lake, reservoir, leaf litter, or a rotting log; basic compass, orienteering, and GPS; mammals of Arkansas using skulls and pelts, mastodons of the past, and the Ivory-billed Woodpecker habitat.